Leveraged ETF Decay Explained with Interactive Examples

 Interactive Example

-Experiment with different parameters to how they affect volatility decay.
+Experiment with different parameters to see how they affect leveraged ETF decay.

 Performance Comparison